Breast Lift (Mastopexy)

 Where Your Procedure Will Be Performed

 Dr. Revis has been granted staff privileges at our local hospitals and outpatient surgery centers.
 In the interest of the safety of his patients, he only performs surgery in fully accredited facilities with the proper services and staff.
-Dr. Revis usually performs breast lift surgery at Broward General Medical Center or Imperial Point Medical Center (both fully accredited hospitals) because the staff of these facilities are very experienced in the care of plastic surgery patients in general and specifically in the care of Dr. Revisí patients.
+Dr. Revis usually performs breast lift surgery at Broward General Medical Center or Imperial Point Medical Center (both fully accredited hospitals) or the Imperial Point Surgery Center (a fully accredited ambulatory surgery center).
+The staff of these facilities are very experienced in the care of plastic surgery patients in general and specifically in the care of Dr. Revis' patients.

 Types of Anesthesia